FarmBuild/farmbuild-core/README.md

-#FarmBuild Core
+#FarmBuild Core Module

-The core module of
+This is the core module of
 <a href="https://github.com/FarmBuild" target="_blank">FarmBuild</a>
-JavaScript library.
+JavaScript project.

 ## Getting Started
-Please <a href="https://farmbuild-user.agriculture.vic.gov.au">register</a> first so we know who is using the FarmBuild API.

 To get you started simply download this repository using <a href="https://github.com/FarmBuild/farmbuild-farmdata/archive/master.zip" target="_blank">"Download ZIP"</a> on the right side of this page.
 Unzip the downloaded folder and examin the <a href="https://rawgit.com/FarmBuild/farmbuild-core/master/docs/farmbuild-core/1.0.36/index.html" target="_blank">API documentation</a>

-For more information about API and Testing see the [Wiki](https://github.com/SpatialVision/farm-build-core/wiki) section.
+For more information about API and Testing see the [Wiki](https://github.com/FarmBuild/farmbuild-core/wiki/) section.